-The new EU Copyright Directive attempts to address a number of different issues, that are to be distinguished into three categories:
+The new EU Copyright Directive attempts to address several different issues, that are to be distinguished into three categories:

 Adaptation of copyright exceptions/limitations to the new digital contexts

-The Directive introduces mandatory exceptions to copyright for the purposes of text and data mining (Article 3 of the Directive), online and cross-border teaching activities (Article 5) and the preservation and online dissemination of cultural heritage (Article 6).
+The Directive introduces mandatory exceptions to copyright for text and data mining (Article 3 of the Directive), online and cross-border teaching activities (Article 5), and the preservation and online dissemination of cultural heritage (Article 6).

-Improvement of licensing practices to ensure wider access to creative content
+Improvement of licensing practices to ensure more extensive access to creative content

-The Directive provides for harmonised rules furthering, inter alia, the exploitation of out-of-commerce works (Article 8), issuance of collective licences with extended effect (Article 12), and rights clearance for films by video-on-demand platforms (Article 13).
+The Directive provides for harmonized rules furthering, among other things, the exploitation of out-of-commerce works (Article 8), issuance of collective licenses with extended effect (Article 12), and rights clearance for films by video-on-demand platforms (Article 13).